autocore-ai/AutowareAuto/docs/design/common/naming-guidelines.md

 REP-144 [1] defines the ROS standard for package names and packages in Autoware.Auto must adhere to this standard.

+Additionally, it is a best practice to append `_nodes` suffix for packages which contain multiple ROS nodes.

 # TF Frames

 The high-level frames that are used across the stack are defined in the <a href="localization-design.html">localization-design</a> document.